 Dress is casual—whatever you’re comfortable wearing.

 Many people bring their laptops and use them to revise their pitches during the conference.
-There’s free wi-fi at Ripley-Grier, and there’s a Staples nearby (and sometimes a working printer at Ripley-Grier) if you want to print out your revisions.
+There’s free wi-fi at Ripley-Grier, and there’s a Staples nearby (and sometimes a working printer at Ripley-Grier for a nominal fee) if you want to print out your revisions.

 Workshop leaders, editors, and members of the Agents Panel will be announced closer to the date of the conference.